Asbestos Exposure in the Transportation Industry

 Railroads that now crisscross the country were once a novelty, an exciting vision of the future.
 They enabled faster movement of people and goods, expanding the economy and western migration.

 While railroad travel has been beneficial, it has also caused harm to workers and nearby residents.
-One of the dangers railroads have posed is asbestos exposure.
+One danger railroads have posed is asbestos exposure.

 Asbestos could also be found in several materials used to build trains, including sealing cement, gaskets, brake pads, clutches, and ceiling and flooring tiles.

-Those most at risk of asbestos exposure were railroad employees.
-Anyone who worked with maintenance and repair or who made components and assembled trains risked inhaling asbestos dust.
+Railroad employees were most at risk of asbestos exposure.
+Anyone who worked in maintenance and repair or who made components and assembled trains risked inhaling asbestos dust.

 Even workers who did not directly handle asbestos materials were at risk.
 Those who worked in the area were likely exposed to the dust created by other workers.